 After graduation, I am hoping to work at SickKids Hospital.
 I have always enjoyed working with children, through my experience of being a swimming instructor.

 I am most grateful for my family that continues to support me to achieve my goals.
 Also, for all the friends that I have made so far at the university—inside and outside of the Nursing program.
 I'm also grateful for the professors that are providing me with the knowledge and skills required to prepare me for becoming a future nurse.

 I am currently one of the first-year reps for the Nursing Student Community at the university.
 I have helped to organize various events and designed one of the two nursing logos chosen for the nursing community!

 What 'keeping it in the family' means to us

 It means so much to us as that we are all embarking on this journey as a family, albeit at different times and under different circumstances.
 We all have the same goal—to be caring and critical thinkers ready to make a difference.

 This experience has further solidified our bond.
 It allows us to talk about our experiences, and compare similarities and differences.
 It's welcomed an opportunity for us to share our knowledge, wisdom and ethics that is the foundation of the nursing praxis.
 It has created a unique situation in which we can improve ourselves through our combined knowledge.

-Special thanks to Manon Lemonde—Alicia's former professor and Nikita's current professor for her wonderful idea to create this sibling's blog and helping organize it.
+Special thanks to Manon Lemonde—Alicia's former professor and Nikita's current professor for her wonderful idea to create this sibling's blog and help organize it.